 This next step in putting your marketing strategy into place is likely to be the most vital decision you will make all year.
-In fact, this single choice will have the potential to set the tone not only for 2016, but for all the years to follow.
+In fact, this single choice will have the potential to set the tone not only for 2025, but for all the years to follow.
 This one decision is really the only one you must make that can't be made by someone else; what is your profit goal?
 Having your cost of production and expected average yields figured in, your breakeven level is now a known item; now it's up to you to decide at what level above this to begin selling your grain.
-Is it at the breakeven level itself, in order to cover costs so that even if the market continues the downward trend that has been going on for nearly 4 years now you can still come out ahead?
-Is it at an 8% ROI that the farming operation needs to sustain its progress?
-And if we're having this discussion with regards to the 2015 crop, is the point at which you need to take action one where profit isn't possible, but perhaps one where you need to draw a line in the sand and set a limit on the amount of losses you will let that crop accrue?
+Is it at the breakeven level itself, in order to cover costs so that even if the market continues the downward trend that has been going on for nearly 2 years now you can still come out ahead?
+Is it at an 8%

+ROI that the farming operation needs to sustain its progress?
+And if we're having this discussion with regards to the 2024 crop, is the point at which you need to act one where profit isn't possible, but perhaps one where you need to draw a line in the sand and set a limit on the amount of losses you will let that crop accrue?
 Sometimes it is better to make the mistake than to keep making the mistake.
 A tough choice, but one that will not go away on its own accord.
 This is indeed the hardest of the three values to come up with, but one you must determine, lest someone else (your lender perhaps?) make it for you.
 With this number now set, you are now 60% complete!
-The math involved now is

-(COST + PROFIT) / YIELD = TARGET PRICE.
-That's right, our old, reliable, FREE and hard working (17.5 hours a day to be exact) friend the target contract.
+The math involved now is (COST + PROFIT) / YIELD = TARGET PRICE.
+That's right, our old, reliable, FREE and hard working (17.5 hours a day to be exact) friend the target contract (aka firm offer).

 The target contract was largely relegated to the dust bin of farm marketing history during the past decade or so, but for those who know its timeless usefulness, it has held its rightful place as perhaps the best marketing tool out there.
-For these target contracts to be successful, they must be set using the aforementioned process, not merely by using the latest price du jour ("but I need \$4.25 for my corn...I think").
+For these target contracts to be successful, they must be set using the aforementioned process, not merely by using the latest price du jour ("but I need \$5.25 for my corn...I think").
 Last year the magic number was \$5.00, the year before it was \$6.00; who knows, next year it could be \$3.50.
-The point is, perhaps your number is \$4.12, something you likely wouldn't have come up with on a whim; you'll never actually know for sure until you do the math.
+The point is, perhaps your number is \$4.87, something you likely wouldn't have come up with on a whim; you'll never actually know for sure until you do the math.
 And timing; targets can be set well ahead of harvest, sometimes one or even two years out.
-This means that you now have the time for the market to work in your favor, as opposed to chasing some phantom price from season to season (the accompanying charts show how the 2015 price timeline played out).
+This means that you now have the time for the market to work in your favor, as opposed to chasing some phantom price from season to season.
+Lastly, and most importantly, target contracts are FREE; this is a trait that NOT ONE single post-harvest marketing alternative can provide.
+Once you've entered your target contracts into the market to begin working, you are in the home stretch at 80% complete.
+Congratulations!